endurantgames/cosmiclegends/src/skills.md

 When you create your hero, you can pick two or more skills as determined by your class, which may also give additional skills.

-Keep in mind that []{.gamename} is a four-color game, not a simulation of reality -- so skills follow "comic book logic" rather than working as they really *should* in real life.
+## Using Skills

+When you make a roll that could be affected by one of your Skills, you add a number of dice to the dice pool equal to the current Volume.

+If you don't have a Skill, you don't add any extra dice to the pool.

 ## Skill Descriptions

-The skills in []{.gamename} are listed below, along with 3 to 5 ways of using those with your hero's Facets and suggestions the Editor can propose on an Edge Success.
+The skills in []{.gamename} are listed below, along with 3 to 5 suggestions how you could use the skill with your hero's Facets and consequences the Editor can propose on an Edge Success.

 ::::::: { .skill-list } ::::::::::::::::::
 Academic